-This is where qualitative data analysis and its power to boost a brand’s performance comes into the picture.
+This is where qualitative data analysis and its power to boost a brand’s performance come into the picture.

-Using disciplines such as phenomenology, qualitative analyses help companies understand a customer’s psychological approach to investing in a business.
+Using disciplines like phenomenology, qualitative analyses help companies understand a customer’s psychological approach to investing in a business.
 This data point becomes an important contribution to the market research a brand undertakes.

-In the case of soft drink campaigns, brands are able to use the insights provided through qualitative means to identify that people wish to find relief from stressors.
+In soft drink campaigns, brands can use the insights provided through qualitative means to identify that people wish to find relief from stressors.
 Once unearthed, this discovery dictates that an advertisement should show a link between a beverage and being at peace.

-In so doing, what the brand has managed to do is show customers that it understands how exhausting their lives are and has offered a solution to this problem.
-When customers see for themselves that a brand cares about them, they will have no qualms doing business with the former.
+What the brand has managed to do is show customers that it understands how exhausting their lives are and has offered a solution to this problem.
+When customers see that a brand cares about them, they will have no qualms about doing business with the former.

 Key Characteristics of Qualitative Data Analysis

 True to its name, qualitative data analysis pertains to the quality, not the number of responses you gather through your market research.
-It gathers detailed, subjective data and helps you enter the mind of customers to gauge how they interact with your products and services and how they think you can make improvements.
+It gathers detailed, subjective data and helps you enter customers’ minds to gauge how they interact with your products and services and how they think you can make improvements.

-By providing you an insight into why customers didn’t like your product, your qualitative data analysis has helped you understand the current demands of your target market.
-At the same time, it has also presented what your clients’ beliefs and values are – in this case, the idea that strong scents are repulsive while delicate ones are more welcome.
+By providing insight into why customers didn’t like your product, your qualitative data analysis has helped you understand your target market’s current demands.
+At the same time, it has also presented what your client’s beliefs and values are – in this case, the idea that strong scents are repulsive while delicate ones are more welcome.

 Since qualitative analyses work with large chunks of data, they can also help you study your competitors and find ways to gain the upper hand over them.
-While having a discussion with your potential perfume purchasers, for instance, you can ask participants which brand’s fragrances they actually like and their answers can give you a company to review for its production processes which you can align yourself with (or better yet, perfect) so that the same customers can give you their business as well.
+While discussing with your potential perfume purchasers, for instance, you can ask participants which brand’s fragrances they actually like, and their answers can give you a company to review for its production processes which you can align yourself with (or better yet, perfect) so that the same customers can give you their business as well.

-In a quantitative survey, this may not be possible because you wouldn’t have the freedom to have at length conversations with your participants.
+This may not be possible in a quantitative survey because you wouldn’t have the freedom to have at-length conversations with your participants.

 Qualitative Methods for Market Research

-Qualitative research methods can be complemented with quantitative ones to draw the most accurate conclusions from your market research.
-Consisting of surveys, interviews, focus groups, and observations, qualitative methods can leave a wealth of information at your disposal which you can utilize to make rewarding business decisions.
+Qualitative research methods can complement quantitative ones to draw the most accurate conclusions from your market research.
+Consisting of surveys, interviews, focus groups, and observations, qualitative methods can leave a wealth of information at your disposal, which you can utilize to make rewarding business decisions.

 Using Surveys for Qualitative Market Research

 When you talk about surveys, people usually assume that you’re conducting numerical research.
 This is because these tools consist of a list of questions usually targeted at generating statistical responses.
-They feature, for instance, the Likert scale where a participant has to rank their like or dislike for a product/service on a 5-point range.
+For instance, they feature the Likert scale, where a participant has to rank their like or dislike for a product/service on a 5-point range.

 Insightful One-on-One Interview in Qualitative Data Analysis

 One-on-one interviews are the foundation of qualitative data analysis.
-Individual interviews can be conducted in person, or over the phone, or on online audio or video platforms.
+Individual interviews can be conducted in person, over the phone, or online audio or video platforms.

 Abiding by research ethics is crucial while conducting interviews.
-Along with gaining informed consent, it’s necessary that you don’t ask participants leading questions that might create ideas in the latter’s mind and generate biased answers.
+Besides gaining informed consent, you mustn’t ask participants leading questions to create ideas in the latter’s mind and generate biased answers.
 To ensure that your questions are objective, carefully review them before posing them in the interview.